 Diabetes Patient Education Materials

-Cambodian Foods and Blood Sugar: A Guide for Cambodian Patients
+Cambodian Foods That Affect Blood Sugar: A Guide for Cambodian Patients

 - Narrated video presentation (12 minutes)